-Alice, overcame the stigma in that Southern town of her originating life as a Yankee!
+Alice, overcame the stigma in that Southern town of being a Yankee!
 Her winsome charm and gracious manner of living and relating to people won acceptance into the hearts of many in their community.
 She raised her daughter and son, who became well known among the people.
 Mostly, that was good.
-She traced her ancestry to an American Revolutionary soldier, Amos Heald, to qualify for the Daughters of the American Revolution, Dancing Rabbit Chapter of Noxubee County.
+She traced her ancestry to an American Revolutionary soldier, Amos Heald, to qualify for the Daughters of the AmericanRevolution, Dancing Rabbit Chapter of Noxubee County.
 Her daughter, Suzanne subsequently qualified through Amos Heald for her DAR membership as well!
-Suzanne's membership was in Dallas, TX in April 1988.

-The Boggess family returned to Georgia in 1958, where T. S. resumed work at the Georgia Experiment Station.
+The family returned to Georgia in 1958, where T. S. resumed work at the Georgia Experiment Station.
 Suzanne had gone to college at Mississippi Southern University, but it was Tommy's senior year in high school.
 It was a difficult time for him, as he was a star football player at Macon.
-He made the transition and played instead for the high school in Griffin, showing enough attractiveness to meet the young lady whom later he married, Lindley Jones Cheatham.
+He made the transition and played instead for the high school in Griffin, showing enough attractiveness to meet the young lady whom later he married.
 Alice took up the position of Director of the Kindergarten School of the First Baptist Church.
 Alice served the school from 1959 to 1969.
 She nurtured her family by being a leader again in the Griffin community.
 She labored by the side of her husband to support him in his pursuits, both professionally and in community service.

-They returned to the family farm in Noxubee County, Mississippi in 1974.
-They had inherited it from T. S.'s father, who died in1964.
+They returned to the family farm in Noxubee County, Mississippi in1974.
+They had inherited it from T. S.'s father, who had died in1964.
 Again, she immersed herself into the society of Macon.
 They were members of the First Baptist Church, except for a brief couple of years at the First Presbyterian Church.
 Her artistic green thumb enhanced the beauty of their yard at home, both in Noxubee County and in Georgia.
 She always made a home of beauty, laden with antiques and representations of her artwork.

 Her concluding days occurred when she was taken to Birmingham, Alabama for heart surgery.
 The surgery was successful in what it attempted to do, but she died from infection complications.
-She died on Thanksgiving Day, November 24, 1994 at age 80.
-She was interred among other Boggess family members in the Odd Fellows Cemetery, Macon, Noxubee County, Mississippi.
+She died November 24, 1994 at age 80.
+She was interred among other Boggess family members in the Odd Fellows Cemetery, Macon, Noxubee County,

+Mississippi.